dancespiele/yew-parcel-template/README.md

   </script>
 ```

-You maybe want that parcel watch more than evething call by `index.html`, and the `src` and `Cargo.toml` of the crate, you need to add the path in the
-watcher of `wasm-builder`:
+You maybe want that parcel watch more than everything call by `index.html`, and the `src` and `Cargo.toml` of the crate, you need to add the path in the watcher of `wasm-builder`:

 ```javascript
     chokidar.watch(['./crate/src', './crate/Cargo.toml', './crate/your_new_path_to_watch']).on('change', async (event, path) => {